-Note that we do have to use the fully qualified syntax that we talked about in the “Advanced Traits” section because there are multiple functions available named to_string; here, we’re using the to_string function defined in the ToString trait, which the standard library has implemented for any type that implements Display.
+Note that we must use the fully qualified syntax that we talked about earlier in “Advanced Traits” on page XX because there are multiple functions available named to_string.
+Here, we’re using the to_string function defined in the ToString trait, which the standard library has implemented for any type that implements Display.

+Prod: check and link xref (this chapter)

-Some people prefer this style, some people prefer to use closures.
-They end up with the same code, so use whichever feels more clear to you.
+Some people prefer this style, and some people prefer to use closures.
+They end up compiling to the same code, so use whichever style is clearer to you.

 Returning Closures

 Closures are represented by traits, which means we can’t return closures directly.
-In most cases where we may want to return a trait, we can instead use the concrete type that implements the trait as the return value of the function.
-We can’t do that with closures, though, because they don’t have a concrete type that’s returnable; we’re not allowed to use the function pointer fn as a return type, for example.
+In most cases where we might want to return a trait, we can instead use the concrete type that implements the trait as the return value of the function.
+But we can’t do that with closures because they don’t have a concrete type that is returnable; we’re not allowed to use the function pointer fn as a return type, for example.

-This code that tries to return a closure directly won’t compile:
+The following code tries to return a closure directly, but it won’t compile:

 fn returns_closure() -> Fn(i32) -> i32 {